St. Louis Truck Accident Attorneys

 For a 21-year old woman who was permanently paralyzed when a tractor trailer rear ended the pick-up truck in which she was a passenger while on Interstate 44 in the City of Pacific, Franklin County, Missouri.
 The collision caused the pick-up truck to flip over and partially eject her.
 Unfortunately, she fractured her neck and was placed on life support and in a coma for several months.
 Then, she was transferred to a rehab hospital where she remained for approximately six months.

-For serious orthopedic injuries that were sustained in a tractor trailer accident.
+For serious orthopedic injuries that were sustained in a trucking accident.